-You can enable Zendesk to send all ticket information to Salesforce using a target.
+You can enable Zendesk to send all ticket information (for tickets with the status New, Open, On-Hold, or Solved) to Salesforce using a target.
 This is useful for including Zendesk tickets in support analytics generated through the Salesforce reporting module.

 To read about other Zendesk for Salesforce features, see Choosing Zendesk for Salesforce features.